|

 keep back.
 The entire sink's gone rotten.
 I don't know

+what's in here.
 He picks up the white-hot kettle from the stove and hurls

 it immediately into the sink.